Tanchuling College cultivates academic excellence and lifelong learning through quality education

 - Healthcare Systems: Students gain an understanding of the complex healthcare system, including the roles of various healthcare professionals, the regulatory environment, and healthcare technology.

-- Financial Management: Hospital management programs often include courses on healthcare finance, budgeting, and reimbursement systems, which are critical for managing the financial aspects of a healthcare facility.
+- Financial Management: Hospitality management programs often include courses on healthcare finance, budgeting, and reimbursement systems, which are critical for managing the financial aspects of a healthcare facility.

 - Patient Care and Safety: Students learn about patient care and safety standards to ensure that healthcare facilities provide high-quality care while complying with regulations and best practices.